hcs42/heapkeeper-old/doc/status.rst

   is also quite incomplete.
 - Homepage: The non-documentation part of the homepage is fine for now.
 We could improve the web page design by making a custom theme though.
-- Processes: We are just on the way to develop our workflow and other processes.
-We have ideas and we are trying them out in practice, but we will have to see.
+- Workflow: our workflow has gone stable with the release of 0.3.
+We strongly rely on Git in continuous integration of bugfixes and new features into mature code.

-11th October, 2009
+23th October, 2009